API layer

 -d '{"q": "quantum computing", "limit": 20}'

-XRPC Endpoints
+XRPC endpoints

-Retrieves a single preprint by AT URI.
+Retrieves a single eprint by AT URI.

 Request:

-GET /xrpc/pub.chive.preprint.getSubmission?uri={atUri}
+GET /xrpc/pub.chive.eprint.getSubmission?uri={atUri}

 Parameters: